Kometa-Team/Kometa/README.md

 Plex Meta Manager is an open source Python 3 project that has been designed to ease the creation and maintenance of metadata, collections, and playlists within a Plex Media Server.
 The script is designed to be run continuously and be able to update information based on sources outside your plex environment.
 Plex Meta Manager supports Movie/TV/Music libraries and Playlists.

+## What Can Plex-Meta-Manager Do?

+Plex Meta Manager can

+1. Create and maintain collections in Plex libraries using external lists, Plex searches, or filters.

+2. Create, maintain, and share playlists on Plex servers using the same or similar criteria.

+3. Manage metadata [artwork, titles, summaries, release year, etc.] for anything on your Plex server.

+4. Add overlays to item artwork to display various details [ratings, resolution, edition, etc.].

+5. Send missing items from external lists [for example the IMDB 250] to Radarr or Sonarr for download.

+6. and more.

 ## Getting Started

 These are the high-level steps you must take to get Plex Meta Manager up and running: